-I hope you’ll find some deals here on PPP, and my promise to you is that I’ll only post items I see at their lowest prices or so close to that pricing that I don't want you to miss it.
+I hope you’ll find some Black Friday deals here on PPP, and my promise to you is that I’ll only post items I see at their lowest prices or so close to that pricing that I don't want you to miss it.
 But, I do not want you to spend one single penny on things that you have absolutely no business buying.

 Got that? 🙂

-Go get your kids ready for a few days of Halloween festivities, enjoy an extra piece of chocolate for me, and watch for the online deals to go a wee bit crazy here over the next few weeks.
+Go get your kids ready for a few days of Fall festivities, enjoy an extra piece of chocolate for me, and watch for the online deals to go a wee bit crazy here over the next few weeks.
 But, in the midst of it all, take a deep breath, determine to stay really focused on only what you need to purchase (and even more focused on what this season is all about), and choose to enjoy every bit of the Christmas season as it races its way towards us.